SangAhLee/SangAhLee/README.md

 ### Hi there 👋

-Most of my projects are private.
+Please be aware that most of my Github repositories are set to private.
+If you'd like to see some of my work, please contact me directly."

 <!--
 **SangAhLee/SangAhLee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.